 The “images” filter is particularly skilled at finding adult content on the web as porn videos tend to have the same title card.
 Many prospective first dates or hiring managers are interested in finding out what you would look like, so it is extremely important to check and see what images are popping up in your results.

 Tip 12: Google Your Phone Number

 Not a lot of people are aware of it, but Googling your phone number can yield some very interesting results since these numbers are assigned to only one person at a time.
-Not only will telephone number Googling link you to many different data broker sites but it can also lead you sometimes discoverying some very harmful information on predator and shaming websites.
+Not only will telephone number Googling link you to many different data broker sites but it can also lead you sometimes discoverying some very harmful information on predator and public shaming websites.

 Some sites, like PredatorAlerts.co and PredatorsAlert.com, are only found using someone’s phone number.
 These sites contain sensitive content about people like explicit photos, full names, addresses and more.
 People who have registered accounts with “hook up” apps such as Tinder, Hinge, and Seeking Arrangements have frequently found themselves the victims of these kinds of posts.

 Minc Law Can Help Remove Negative Internet Content

 Identifying negative and malicious content on the internet is just the first step towards protecting your online reputation and personal brand.
 Removing negative content in a timely manner is critical.

-If you have located defamatory and negative content about you in Google’s search results and want to remove it as soon as possible, reach out to the content removal attorneys of Minc Law today.
+If you have located defamatory and negative content about you on Google and want to remove the unwanted search results as soon as possible, reach out to the content removal attorneys of Minc Law today.